Use the Lexology Getting The Deal Through tool to compare the answers in this article with those from other jurisdictions.

 Labour Act and applicability of common law Generally, there are two broad categories of employee in Nigeria.
 Under the Labour Act, ‘workers’ are defined as persons who perform manual or clerical work.
 Other employees who exercise administrative, executive, technical or professional functions are defined as ‘non-workers’.
 Workers’ terms of employment are governed by the Labour Act, while non-workers are subject to their respective employment contracts.

-The Local Content Act requires an operator’s Nigerian content plan to indicate how Nigerians will be given prior consideration for training and employment opportunities.
-The Nigerian Oil and Gas Industry Content Development Act also prescribes minimum Nigerian content thresholds, expressed as man-hour percentages, which must be deployed on certain projects.
+The Nigerian Oil and Gas Industry Content Development Act 2010 (Local Content Act) requires an operator’s Nigerian content plan to indicate how Nigerians will be given prior consideration for training and employment opportunities.
+The Local Content Act also prescribes minimum Nigerian content thresholds, expressed as man-hour percentages, which must be deployed on certain projects.
 Further, operators must have a succession plan for expatriate positions and provide for Nigerians to understudy each expatriate worker with the aim of making the position available to Nigerian nationals.
-The Nigerian Oil and Gas Industry Content Development Act further provides that only Nigerians will be employed in junior and intermediary cadres of employment and that a maximum of 5% of management positions, as may be approved by the Nigerian Content Development and Monitoring Board, may be retained as expatriate positions to take care of investor interest.
+The Local Content Act further provides that only Nigerians will be employed in junior and intermediary cadres of employment and that a maximum of 5% of management positions, as may be approved by the Nigerian Content Development and Monitoring Board (NCDMB), may be retained as expatriate positions to take care of investor interest.